magiclabs/flow-py-sdk/docs/examples.md

 # Examples

-Examples are meant to illustrate usage of `flow-py-sdk`.
-They can be found [here](https://github.com/janezpodhostnik/flow-py-sdk/tree/master/examples)
+Examples are meant to illustrate usage of `magic-flow`.
+They can be found [here](https://github.com/janezpodhostnik/magic-flow/tree/master/examples)

 ## Running The examples